matt-belisle/Econ-101-Course-Notes/Chapter 7.md

 ### Compensating Losers

 If, in total the gains from free trade exceed the losses, why don't those who gain compensate the losers?
-* they do... in NAFTA a $56 million  dollar fund was set up to support and retrain workers who lost their jobs
+* they do... in NAFTa a $56 million  dollar fund was set up to support and retrain workers who lost their jobs
 * The losers are also compensated indirectly through the normal unemployment compensation arrangements
 * The main reason full compensation is not attempted is the cost of identifying all the losers and estimating the value of their losses is enormous.
 It is also difficult to tell what caused them to become a loser (was it free trade or something else), furthermore, some people may at some point look like losers, but they end up being winners.

-Because we do not in general compensate the lsoers form free international trade, protectionism is a popular and permanent feature of our national economic and political life.
+Because we do not in general compensate the losers form free international trade, protectionism is a popular and permanent feature of our national economic and political life.